hacs/documentation/source/docs/faq/addons.md

 ## The exception

-With all rules, there will at sompoint exist exceptions.
+With all rules, there will be exceptions at some point.

-For HACS and add-ons that is now the [Get HACS add-on](https://github.com/hacs/addons) that was made for Home Assistatnt Operating System and Supervised to simplify the initial download of HACS itself.
+For HACS and add-ons that is now the [Get HACS add-on](https://github.com/hacs/addons) that was made for Home Assistant Operating System and Supervised to simplify the initial download of HACS itself.